Davra/DavraStarterGuide/Unit-5/README.md

 ## Conclusion

-In the unit we covered the main feature of the roles and users.
-The platform allows more depth to it with the concept of Oauth client but we wont cover it in this training.
-If you want to know more about it check the following ressource https://help.davra.com/#/oauthclients or https://www.developer.davra.com/api/#oauth-clients
+In the unit, we covered the main feature of the roles and users.
+The platform allows more depth to it with the concept of Oauth client but we won't cover it in this training.
+If you want to know more about it check the following resource https://help.davra.com/#/oauthclients or https://www.developer.davra.com/api/#oauth-clients